top of page

 Symphony / concerto: these classical forms are still cultivated by developing the timbric richness of the orchestra.
 Symphonies reach their moment of maximum splendour with Beethoven.
 Audiences appreciate solo concertos of virtuoso performers such as Liszt (pianist) or Paganini (violinist).

-Program symphony: it has several movements and it was created by Berlioz with his Symphonie Fantastique.
+• Program symphony: programmatic instrumental form in several movements created by Berlioz with his Symphonie fantastique.

-Symphonic poem or tone poem: it has just one movement and it was created by Liszt with Les Preludes.
+• Symphonic poem: programmatic instrumental form in one movement created by Liszt with Les Preludes.
 Another famous example is The Sorcerer's Apprentice by Paul Dukas.

 Dukas - The Sorcerer's Apprentice